spoutn1k/mcmap/README.md

 ## Troubleshooting

-### Compilation fails with error message about filesystem
+### Compilation fails

+Check `g++ --version`.
+Supported versions are at least 8.0.0.
-This is recurrent on older Ubuntu installs, make sure your `gcc` version is up to date.
+If your version is not up to date, install a more recent one using your package manager.
+You will have access to the new version using `g++-Y` with Y being the version number.
+Compile using `CXX=g++-Y make`.

 ### Compilation fails complaining about OMP something